Snow, rain forecast for Himachal

 Orange is for weather conditions that have the capacity to impact significantly, whereas yellow is the least dangerous among the warnings.
 The weather department said heavy rain snowfall might disrupt traffic in Kullu, Chamba, Lahaul-Spiti, Shimla, Kangra and Kinnaur districts on Monday and Tuesday.
 Landslide is also expected at isolated places, he added.

-Dalhousie, Sunder Nagar, Shimla and Solan shivered at minus 1.2, minus 0.8, minus 0.7 and minus 0.5 C respectively, Singh said.
+Dalhousie, Sunder Nagar, Shimla and Solan shivered at minus 1.2, minus 0.8, minus 0.7 and minus 0.5 degrees Celsius respectively, Singh said.
 PTI DJI HMB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)